 As with most things in criminal law, there are exceptions to the exclusionary rule.
 Let’s briefly take a look at some of these exceptions.

 - Inevitable Discovery Exception– police would have found the evidence anyway

 - Good Faith Exception – Although the violation was substantial, the officer’s actions were objectively reasonable.
 Meaning, the officer acted under the objectively reasonable, good faith belief that the actions were lawful.

 - Independent Source Exception – Evidence was later lawfully obtained and independent of constitutional violation and was not the result f the early violation

 If you have been charged with a crime, you have rights and you have options.
-Contact the criminal defense lawyers at Gilles Law to discuss your case if you have been charged with a state or federal crime in North or South Carolina.
+Contact the criminal defense lawyers at Gilles Law to discuss your case if you have been charged with a state or federal crime in North Carolina or South Carolina and are seeking representation.